Availability Bias

 Win an argument using their evidence

-When someone cites a well-known story as an example to support their argument, you can easily and quickly undermine their position by claiming they are showing Availability Bias.
+availability newquay When someone cites a well-known story as an example to support their argument, you can easily and quickly undermine their position by claiming they are showing availability bias.

 Let's imagine you're contesting someone's claim about great white sharks being prevalent around the United Kingdom.